tomasfabian/ksqlDB.RestApi.Client-DotNet/README.md

-This package generates ksql queries from your .NET C# linq queries.
+This package generates **KSQL** push and pull queries from your .NET C# LINQ queries.
 You can filter, project, limit, etc. your push notifications server side with [ksqlDB push queries](https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-rest-api/streaming-endpoint/).
 You can continually process computations over unbounded (theoretically never-ending) streams of data.
-It also allows you to execute SQL [statements](https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-reference/) via the Rest API such as inserting records into streams and creating tables, types, etc. or executing admin operations such as listing streams.
+It also allows you to execute SQL [statements](https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-reference/) via the REST API such as inserting records into streams and creating tables, types, etc. or executing admin operations such as listing streams.

 [ksqlDB.RestApi.Client](https://github.com/tomasfabian/ksqlDB.RestApi.Client-DotNet) is a contribution to [Confluent ksqldb-clients](https://docs.ksqldb.io/en/latest/developer-guide/ksqldb-clients/)